cvxpy/cvxpy/README.md

 For basic usage questions (e.g., "Why isn't my problem DCP?"), please use [StackOverflow](https://stackoverflow.com/questions/tagged/cvxpy) instead.

 ## Communication
 To communicate with the CVXPY developer community, create a [Github issue](https://github.com/cvxgrp/cvxpy/issues) or use the [CVXPY mailing list](https://groups.google.com/forum/#!forum/cvxpy).
+Please be respectful in your communications with the CVXPY community, and make sure to abide by our [code of conduct](https://github.com/cvxgrp/cvxpy/blob/master/CODE_OF_CONDUCT.md).

 ## Contributing
 We appreciate all contributions.
 You don't need to be an expert in convex